-- Check your credit score.
+- Check your credit scores

-- Determine what type of card you need.
+- Determine what type of card you need

-- Choose where to apply.
+- Choose where to apply

-- Check to see if you’re pre-qualified.
+- Check to see if you’re prequalified

-- Prepare for a knock to your credit.
+- Prepare for a knock to your credit

-- Use credit card best practices.
+- Use credit card best practices

-If you have no credit history at all — or you’ve had trouble getting approved for an unsecured credit card in the past — you might still qualify for a secured credit card, which requires a cash deposit and is commonly used to build credit.
+If you have no credit history at all — or you’ve had trouble getting approved for an unsecured credit card in the past — you might still qualify for a secured credit card, which requires a security deposit and is commonly used to build credit.

 Another recommendation: Apply for a retail credit card.
 Julie Marie McDonough, author of “How to Make Your Credit Score Soar”, describes retail cards as the “training wheels” of credit cards, as the issuers tend to be more flexible about who qualifies for a card.